PsichiX/emergent/book/src/decision_makers/hierarchical_finite_state_machine/use_of_machinery.md

         SingleDecisionMaker::new(EnemyState::Patrol),
       );

-    // since we have assigned initial state decision maker we can activate root
+    // Since we have assigned initial state decision maker we can activate root
     // machinery to activate its initial state. machinery.on_enter(&mut data);
     Self { data, machinery }